mathiuskitchens/mern-Employees/README.md

 - Express: A web application framework for Node.js used to build the back-end API
 - React: A JavaScript library used to build the front-end user interface
 - Node.js: A JavaScript runtime used to build the back-end API and serve the React app
-- Axios: A promise-based HTTP client used to communicate with the back-end API
-- Bootstrap: A CSS framework used to style the user interface

 ## License